 Dining and Lodging Recommendations

 Alma Rosa is approximately 4.5 miles from Mosby on Santa Rosa Road.
 Pioneer winegrowers in the Sta.
-Rita Hills AVA since 1970, with over 100 acres of certified organic estate vineyards, Thekla and Richard Sanford focus on excellence in Pinot Noir and Chardonnay; as well as Pinot Gris, Pinot Blanc and Pinot Noir Vin-Gris (a dry rosé).
-With over 38 years experience winegrowing in this region, Alma Rosa practices and promotes organic farming, sustainable agriculture, ecologically-responsible packaging, and green building.
-Rustic creek-side tasting room and picnic area available.
+Rita Hills AVA since 1970, with over 100 acres of certified organic estate vineyards, Thekla and Richard Sanford focus on excellence in Pinot Noir and Chardonnay, as well as Pinot Gris, Pinot Blanc and Pinot Noir Vin-Gris (a dry rosé).
+With over 38 years of experience winegrowing in this region, Alma Rosa practices and promotes organic farming, sustainable agriculture, ecologically-responsible packaging, and green building.

 Continue along Santa Rosa Road about a mile to Lafond Winery.
-Pierre Lafond, who owns the much larger Santa Barbara winery, established this winery in the Santa Rita Hills with the goal of making small amounts of estate wines.
-The winery produces two lines of Chardonnay, Pinot Noir, and Syrah.
-The wines labeled SRH are blends from their vineyards in the Santa Rita Hills, and the Vineyard labeled line are wines made from select single vineyards.
-The wines are all excellent and we especially enjoyed the two Syrah wines.
-There are picnic tables available.
+Pierre Lafond, who owns the much larger Santa Barbara winery, established this winery in the Santa Rita Hills intending to make small amounts of estate wines.
+The winery produces a fantastic lineup of Chardonnay, Pinot Noir, and Syrah.
+The wines are all excellent, and we especially enjoyed the two Syrah wines.
+Lafond is a certified sustainable winery.

 Continue on Santa Rosa Road until you come to the stop sign.